-- The early risers will do the same.
+- Early risers will do the same.
 Right? ♥

 - If you mess it up… clean it up.
 Kitchen access is a privilege; please treat it as such.

 - Smoking is allowed… outside.
-The porches are lovely this time of year!
+The porches are lovely any time of year!

 - NO drugs!

 We are conservationists, which means . . .

 - We recycle – Bins on the back porch.

 - Reuse your linens (towels & sheets) for the duration of your stay.